thomasdunlap/CarND-Behavioral-Cloning-P3/README.md

 I had to adjust the speed in the drive.py file (line 47), but other than that I mostly just followed directions.

-My first step was to use a convolution neural network model similar to the Nvidia model presented in the online lectures.
+My first step was to use a convolutional neural network model similar to the Nvidia model presented in the online lectures.
 I thought this model might be appropriate because it had already been used on in the real world, and that should hopefully translate to more simplified, simulated conditions.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation sets.
 At first the model was taking a LONG time to run.
-This was because I was not using the generator function, which loosely churns out a specified portion of the data instead of constructing and iterating through the entire data set first.
-I was also initially using the left and right camera images, as well as flipping them, which I will eventually put back into an improved model, but I have to minimum-viable-product things for now, with the term closing soon.
+This was because I was not using the generator function, which yields (returns) an array in batches (smaller groups) instead of constructing and iterating through the entire data set.
+I was also initially using the left and right camera images, as well as flipping them, which I will eventually put back into an improved model, but I have to minimum-viable-product things for now, with Term 1 closing soon.

 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

 ![Curve my model couldn't handle part 1][curve_1] ![Curve my model couldn't handle part 2][curve_2] ![Curve my model couldn't handle part 3][curve_3]

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
 The model worked the first time I tried it at a constant speed of 9 mph, which is nuts.
 I then cranked it to a whopping 30 mph, which caused the car to "oversteer" and eventually crash into a stony ravine.
 I then adjusted it to 18 mph, and it worked.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....